Matthew A. Mulvey, PhD, et al.

 Expiration Date: 12/31/2021

-This course meets the Florida 1-hour specialty requirements in clinical chemistry and molecular pathology.
-For those certified by ASCP, it provides 11 contact hours in clinical chemistry and 1 hour in molecular pathology.
+This course meets the Florida 1-hour specialty requirements in clinical chemistry and microbiology.
+For those certified by ASCP, it provides 10 contact hours in clinical chemistry and 2 hours in microbiology.

 For this course, we have selected 12 chapters from Urinary Tract Infections: Molecular Pathogenesis and Clinical Management, Second Edition.
 The course contains information very specific to the urinary tract and the bacteria which cause infections in this bodily area, ranging from asymptomatic to uroseptic in nature.